 Nursing Student Health Requirements

 To protect the health of all Clinton Community College members and the patients that you serve, CCC and our clinical partners require students to fulfill certain health requirements.
-Nursing students are expected to submit their health records to the CCC Health Office at least 2 weeks prior to the start of classes.
+Nursing students are expected to submit their health records report to the CCC Health Office at least 2 weeks prior to the start of classes.
 Associated fees will be the responsibility of the student.

 The vaccines listed are to be reported by your physician on the Immunization Record contained in the Health Report.
 A physical form is also included in this packet.
 You will receive these forms as part of your acceptance packet from the Admissions Department.
 Please use the forms that are included in the packet to ensure ALL required information is submitted.

 Proof of immunity: submit documentation of two doses of live measles vaccine or may substitute MMR vaccine.
 The first dose must have been received no more that 4 days prior to the first birthday and the second dose received at least 28 days after the first dose.
 OR titer (blood test) showing immunity.
 History of disease is not adequate documentation of immunity.

 Proof of immunity: submit documentation of one dose of live mumps vaccine or may substitute MMR vaccine no more than 4 days prior to the first birthday.
 OR titer (blood test) showing immunity.
 History of disease is not adequate documentation of immunity.

 Proof of immunity: submit documentation of one dose of live rubella vaccine or may substitute MMR vaccine no more than 4 days prior to the first birthday.
 OR titer (blood test) showing immunity.
 History of disease is not adequate documentation of immunity.

 To be given in fall of both years at CVPH.
 New York State Department of Health regulation requires the documentation of influenza vaccine annually or unvaccinated healthcare providers are required to wear a surgical or procedure mask during the flu season.
 The flu season is typically October and lasts up to May.